mswjs/msw/README.md

 ## Sponsors

 Mock Service Worker is trusted by hundreds of thousands of engineers around the globe.
-It's used by companies like Google, Microsoft, Spotify, Amazon and countless others.
-Despite that, this library remains a hobby project maintained in spare time and having no opportunity to financially support even a single full-time contributor.
+It's used by companies like Google, Microsoft, Spotify, Amazon, and countless others.
+Despite that, this library remains a hobby project maintained in spare time and has no opportunity to financially support even a single full-time contributor.

 **You can change that!** Consider [sponsoring the effort](https://github.com/sponsors/mswjs) behind one of the most innovative approaches around API mocking.
 Raise a topic of open source sponsorships with your boss and colleagues.
 Let's build sustainable open source together!